neboola/revel-frontend-test/README.md

 # Revel Frontend test

-Welcome to the second test, may the pug be with you 👋🏼
+Welcome to the test, may the pug be with you 👋🏼

 ![pug](https://picsum.photos/id/1025/300/300)